perpetual-ml/perpetual/README.md

 Hyperparameter optimization usually takes 100 iterations with plain GBM algorithms.
 PerpetualBooster achieves the same accuracy in the single run.
 Thus, it achieves around 100x speed-up at the same accuracy with different `budget` levels and with different datasets.
 The speed-up might be slightly lower or significantly higher than 100x depending on the dataset.

 PerpetualBooster prevents overfitting with a generalization algorithm.
-The paper is work-in-progress to explain the algorithm.
+The paper is work-in-progress to explain how the algorithm works.

-All of the algorithm code is written in [Rust](https://www.rust-lang.org/) with a python wrapper.
-All of the rust code for the package can be found in the [src](src/) directory, while all of the python wrapper code is in the [python-package](python-package/) directory.

 ## Usage